• Skip to content

 The official spec sheet of the Galaxy Buds requires Android 5.0 and Galaxy Wearable app.

 What is active noise canceling (ANC)?
-How active noise-cancelling headphone works?
+How active noise-cancelling headphones work?

 Active noise cancelling (ANC) is different from noise blocking/isolating, which passively blocks both high and low-frequency noises.